mjm1ect/sainsburys/README.md

 The API has one Post endpoint ```/api/totals```, which takes a JSON request body containing the products to be totalled and returns a total price for the basket.

-To access the API endpoint /api/totals, it would be advised to use Postman or similar software for easy of use.
+To access the API endpoint /api/totals, it would be advised to use Postman or similar software for ease of use.

 ``` bash
 # Clone repo